AaltoSciComp/scicomp-docs/training/scip/triton-summer-kickstart.rst

   Module #1.4 (1h): HTCondor setup at Aalto // lecture with demos

   *Did you know that department workstations around could be accessible for computing?
-It is were HTCondor comes in game // Matthew West
+It is were HTCondor comes in game // Matthew West*

   Module #1.5 (.5h): Connecting to Triton // tutorial

   *Get connected to Triton in preparation for day 2 // Enrico Glerean*

-  See the `Connecting to Triton tutorial </triton/tut/connecting.html>`__ – if you can ssh to Triton and run “hostname”, you are ready for tomorrow.
+  See the :doc:`Connecting to Triton tutorial </triton/tut/connecting>` – if you can ssh to Triton and run ``hostname``, you are ready for tomorrow.

-**Day #2:**
+**Day #2 (Tue 9.jun):**

   Module #2.1 (4h): Getting started on Triton, SLURM basics, module // tutorial